Beno Obano

 Ohwobeno Osemudiamen A.M.
 Obano (born 25 October 1994) is an English professional rugby union player who plays as a prop for Premiership Rugby club Bath and the England national team.

 Early life

 Obano was born in Peckham and later grew up in East Dulwich.
-He played in the 1st XV at The London Oratory School before winning a scholarship to Dulwich College.
+He played in the 1st XV at The London Oratory School before winning a scholarship and bursary to Dulwich College.
 Whilst at Dulwich, Obano was a two-time winner of the Schools Cup.

 He is the cousin of England lock, Maro Itoje.
 Obano has the nickname Sinny.

 Club career

 Obano was a member of the Wasps Academy before joining Bath in 2014.
 He had a loan spell with Coventry during the 2014–15 National League 1 season.
 In February 2015, Obano made his first Premiership appearance for Bath against the Exeter Chiefs.

 Obano started for the Bath side that lost to Exeter in the 2017–18 Anglo-Welsh Cup final.
 In June 2024 Obano was shown a red card during the Premiership final which they lost against Northampton Saints to finish runners up.

 Obano came off the bench as Bath beat Exeter in the 2024–25 Premiership Rugby Cup final to win their first domestic trophy since 1996.
 Later that season, he scored a try in the 2024–25 EPCR Challenge Cup final as Bath defeated Lyon at the Millennium Stadium to win their first European trophy for seventeen years.

 Obano started in the 2024–25 Premiership Rugby final which saw Bath defeat Leicester Tigers to become champions of England for the first time since 1996.